Summary

 Anderson, Leigh R. “Assessing the Interactions between Native American Tribes and the US Government in Homeland Security and Emergency Management Policy.”
 Developing Next-Generation Countermeasures for Homeland Security Threat Prevention (2016): 51.

 This article identifies the issue of illegal immigration as of utmost importance to the national security of the United States.
 According to the author, since the 9/11 terrorist attacks, the issue has gained more significance.
-The author states that the illegal immigrants benefit from the lack of adequate security on the U.S. borders and infiltrate the United States.
-These immigrants may be terrorists or extremists and engage in terrorist activities upon entering the American territory.
+The author states that illegal immigrants benefit from the lack of adequate security on the U.S. borders and infiltrate the United States.
+These immigrants may be terrorists or extremists and engage in terrorist activities upon entering American territory.
 Therefore, the issue of illegal immigration plays a vital role in shaping the U.S. Department of Homeland Security (DHS).

 Beckman, J. (2016).
 Comparative Legal Approaches to Homeland Security and Anti-Terrorism.
 Routledge.